Ianszzkieyyy/OdinRecipes/README.md

 UPDATE: This project is unfinished, because I am already familiar with HTML, I decided to not spend a lot of time completing all of the pages, as long as I just refreshed my knowledge about ideas, I am good with it.

+UPDATE (12/24/21): I returned to Odin Project.
+Currently on CSS section on foundations, and today I styled this webpage.
+No aim for amazing design look, I just wanted to refresh myself some CSS basics.